Pankaj-Surya/FlightsAndSearchService/notes.md

 - after written CRUD in method let say we want add some bussiness logic

-Q. In Service Repo created constructor not  created cityRepo
+# Q. In Service Repo created constructor not  created cityRepo
 - these are two different way
 - we can use constructor or remove constructor

-Q.How to make Association?
+# Q.How to make Association?
-  Relationship -> City has many airports and Airport belongs to a city (one to many) 1.create model ->  sequelize model:generate --name Airport --attributes name:String,address:String,cityId:integer 2.setup association in models
+  Relationship -> City has many airports and Airport belongs to a city (one to many)
+1. create model ->  sequelize model:generate --name Airport --attributes name:String,address:String,cityId:integer
+2. setup association in models
   2.1 in airpots model
        Association -> this.belongsTo(models.City, {
         foreignKey: "cityId",